Summary

 Check the Controller

-- Disconnect the two-wire path from the controller then power cycle the controller.
+- Disconnect the two-wire connection from the decoders in the field from the controller.

 - Verify there is voltage on the two-wire terminals.
-Approximately 34VAC.
+Should be between 30 and 35 volts AC.

 Legacy 3200 Only: If there is no voltage measured on the two-wire terminals, check if the two-wire status is OFF.
 If OFF, navigate to Advanced via the dial, then to the two-wire settings menu.
 Two-wire always on should be set to YES.